sharmaeklavya2/theoremdep-source/includes/packing/1d/karmarkar-karp.md

     * $(I', J) = \operatorname{harmonic-grouping}(I)$
     * Pack $J$ using Next-Fit algorithm (packing discards).
     * $x = \operatorname{approx-solve-config-lp}(I', \delta)$.
+    In the configuration LP, items have the same type iff they have the same size.
     * For each config $C$, pack $\floor{x_C}$ bins of $C$ (integral packing).
       Call the packed items $I_1$ and the remaining items $I_2$.
     * $\operatorname{large-bin-pack}(I_2)$.